 I slowly walked down my hiking trail and just wanted a minute alone with no sounds.
 I looked out over the water and for the first time in my life I cried over the loss of a professional athlete.

 Ken Stabler; like many; was my favorite athlete.
 In fact I often either wanted #12 on my teams or the #21 for Roberto Clemente.
-As an adult I would often write both numbers on professional contracts at the bottom when I became an adult.
+As an adult I would often write both numbers on professional contracts at the bottom of pages.
 I remember my parents and coaches getting mad at me as a little boy for wanting to use my left hand like Kenny.
 I remember praying to God to make me have special powers so I could use my left arm like Stabler did.

 For a young fan to even grasp in a small way what Stabler meant to the Raiders would take a lot of effort on their part.
 If you ever get the chance, read the book Snake.
 It’s the candid account of the lifestyle and crazy ways of the Raiders of that time.
 In the greatest era of the NFL in the 70’s, George Clooney and Clint Eastwood had nothing on the Snake.